AUEB-BALab/repo-evaluate/docs/README.md

 * The number of commits

 #### CSV:
-- Raw data from all the grading will be outed to a `.CSV` file which can be used for anything
+- Raw data from all the evaluation will be output to a `.CSV` file which can be used for visualisation and grading

 #### Usage:

-1) In `resources/GitHub Repositories.txt`  place the repositories you want to grade
+1) In `resources/GitHub Repositories.txt`  place the repositories you want to evaluate
 2) Tweak the constants in `constants.py` to your liking
 3) Run `main.py`
 4) Results are outputted to the `./results` folder